Top 10 Workforce Trends in 2024

 6) Reskilling within the workforce:

 Statistically, 7 out of 10 companies globally reported a talent shortage and difficulty in hiring.
 Companies this year will focus more on arranging training programs to reskill the existing employees instead of replacing them.
-According to World Economic Forum, about 40% of the global workforce will require reskilling of up to six months by 2024.
+According to the World Economic Forum, about 40% of the global workforce will require reskilling of up to six months by 2024.

 7) Increased focus on soft skills: